Kaoru Ito: Professional wrestling career

-Independent circuit (1990-present)
+Japan (1989–present)

 As a freelancer, Ito is known for competing in multiple promotions of the Japanese independent scene.
 At a house show promoted by Ladies Legend Pro-Wrestling on January 8, 2006, she teamed up with Kumiko Maekawa to unsuccessfully challenge Eagle Sawai and Noriyo Tateno for the LLPW Tag Team Championship.
 At Ice Ribbon's Icon Hottoriho on August 14, 2006, Ito teamed up with Ayako Sato and Cherry to defeat Aoi Kizuki, Kyoko Kimura and Yuri Urai.
 Ito participated in the Dantai Taikou Flash Tournament, an event promoted by Sendai Girls' Pro Wrestling on October 27, 2011, where she wrestled in two separate matches, the first round where she teamed up with Annie Social, Jenny Rose, Keiko Aono and Kyoko Inoue as Team Diana to defeat Team Freelance (Jaguar Yokota, Manami Toyota, Mio Shirai, Nancy Mari and Sakura Hirota).
 Ito teamed with Inoue and Sareee in the semi-finals where they fell short to Team Stardom (Nanae Takahashi, Natsuki Taiyo and Yoko Bito).
 At Seadlinnng Let's Make Miracle Year 2016 on January 11, Ito teamed up with Takako Inoue to defeat Aoi Kizuki and Yuki Miyazaki.
 At Bull Nakano Produce Empress, an independent show produced on January 8, 2012, Ito competed in a 21-woman battle royal won by Sakura Hirota and also involving notable opponents such as Dash Chisako, Hamuko Hoshi, Mayumi Ozaki, Shuu Shibutani, Sendai Sachiko and others.
-At WAVE NAMI 1, an event promoted by Pro Wrestling Wave on October 1, 2020, she teamed up with Haruka Umesaki, Misa Matsui and Miyuki Takase in a losing effort against Nagisa Nozaki, Sakura Hirota, Yuki Miyazaki and Yumi Ohka as a result of a eight-woman tag team match.
+At WAVE NAMI 1, an event promoted by Pro Wrestling Wave on October 1, 2020, she teamed up with Haruka Umesaki, Misa Matsui and Miyuki Takase in a losing effort against Nagisa Nozaki, Sakura Hirota, Yuki Miyazaki and Yumi Ohka as a result of an eight-woman tag team match.

 Ito often wrestled in men's promotions as a joshi talent.
 At NJPW Toukon Memorial Day 30th Anniversary, an event promoted by New Japan Pro Wrestling on May 2, 2002, Ito teamed up with Momoe Nakanishi to defeat Manami Toyota and Yumiko Hotta.
 At AAA Sin Limite, an event promoted by Lucha Libre AAA Worldwide on September 2, 2007, Ito teamed up with Mr. Niebla as La Legion Extranjera to unsuccessfully compete against La Legion Extranjera (Ayako Hamada and Kenzo Suzuki) and Faby Apache and Gran Apache in a three-way intergender tag team match.
 At ZERO1 Ekimae Festa 2019, an event promoted by Pro Wrestling Zero1 on March 16, 2019, she teamed up with Kyoko Inoue and Sareee to defeat Aja Kong, Rydeen Hagane and Takako Inoue by disqualification.